Western Foundation of Vertebrate Zoology

-The Western Foundation of Vertebrate Zoology (WFVZ) is a non-profit charitable organization based in Camarillo, California, focused on research and education on bird conservation.
+The WFVZ Bird Museum and Research Center (formerly Western Foundation of Vertebrate Zoology) (WFVZ) is a non-profit charitable organization based in Camarillo, California, focused on research and education on bird conservation.
 It hosts a natural history collection of over 250,000 sets of bird eggs with data, around 20,000 nests, and over 58,000 bird study skins from around the world.

 It published a journal, the Proceedings of the Western Foundation of Vertebrate Zoology until 2010.